Hacker0x01/docs.hackerone.com/docs/hackers/reputation.md

 It's critical to this community that security teams be afforded a high-signal environment so that they can focus on providing a quality response to hackers who submit the best reports.

 ### Affects to Reputation
 A Hacker profile starts with a reputation score of 100.
-Reports gain or lose reputation based on the state in which they are closed:
+Reports gain or lose reputation based on the state in which they are closed.
+Reputation can't decrease below 0.

 Report State | Reputation Points
 ------------ | -----------------